TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 GEICO does not provide gap insurance, but Costco's policies do.
 This coverage is often required for vehicles that are leased or financed, so GEICO might not be a great option for you if you'd like the peace of mind provided by gap coverage.

 You can purchase gap insurance through your auto financing company.
-For more information regarding gap coverage, see our article here.
+Learn more about gap coverage.

 This feature is only available for Costco Executive Cardholders, who won't face insurance cancellation after multiple accidents.
 Many car insurance companies will cancel or non-renew your policy if you’ve had multiple claims.